-This document contains confidential and trade secret information, is the property of Cumman Fire Power LLC and is given to the receiver in confidence the receiver, by receiving and retaining of the document accepts the document in confidence and agrees that, except as authorized in writing by cummins NPower, it will (1) not use the document or any copy thereof or the confidential or trade secret information therein, (2) not copy the document of the confidential or irrade secret information therein, (2) not copy the document or secret information therein, and (4) upon completion of the need to retain the document, or upon demand, return the document or the confidential copies thereof, and all material copied therefrom.
-COPYRIGHT Cummins Fire Power LLC
+This document contains confidential and trade secret information, is the property of Cummins Fire Power LLC and is given to the receiver in confidence.
+The receiver, by receiving and retaining of the document accepts the document in confidence and agrees that, except as authorized in writing by Cummins NPaper, it will (1) not use the document on any capy thereof or the confidential or trade secret information therein, (2) not copy the document (3) not disclose to others either the document of the confidential or trade secret information therein, and (4) upon completion of the need to retain the document, or upon demand, return the document, all copies thereof, and all material copied therefrom.
+COPYRIGHT Cummins Fire Power LLC t,